sonydevworld/spresense/sdk/configs/examples/mm/README.txt

-This configuration contains required options to use mm example.
+This configuration contains required options to use mm testing.

 [Source path]
-sdk/apps/examples/mm
+sdk/apps/testing/mm